 Here is a clip from TB Digital's melody JUKO:

-If you know what you're doing, there's tons of ways to flip a loop and make it your own.
-Here are some quick tips to help you get the most out of a melody sample pack:
+If you know what you're doing, there are tons of ways to flip a loop and make it your own.
+Here are seven quick tips to help you get the most out of a melody sample pack:

 Tip #1: Change The Pitch